MaddalenaGhiotti/ReinforcementLearningProject/README.md

 - **AdversarialTraining**
   Notebook: `main_AdversarialTraining.ipynb`
   Run the first cell to import modules and packages and run the _Train demo_ and _Test demo_ sections for results on reinforce algorithm with adversarial.
+Refer to the rest of the notebook for previously run cells, plots and results.

 ## AUTHORS